AaronRuben/bcftools_tutorial_madcap/README.md

 user@bash:~ $ cd bcftools
 user@bash:bcftools $ make
 ```
-Finally, to make the bcftools executable availabe from any directory (i.e., make it a global variable), we have to add the directory in wich we installed BCFtools to our `PATH` variable:
+Finally, to make the bcftools executable available from any directory (i.e., make it a global variable), we have to add the directory in which we installed BCFtools to our `PATH` variable:
 ```
 user@bash:~ $ export PATH=$PATH:~/bcftools:~/bcftools/misc/
 ```